noahkra/ClustertruckSpeedrunMod/README.md

 - Unlock FPS
 	- Up to 240fps, which is the maximum allowed by the SRC leaderboards.
 - Enable FPS counter
+- Fix audio bug caused by unlocked FPS
 - Confine cursor to the game window
+- Press escape to skip the credits
 - Invert Sprint Button
 - Fix in-game timer accuracy
 - Enable Timer By Default
-- Press space bar in level complete screen to go to the next level
-- Press escape in the credits section to skip the credits

 ## Gameplay
 - Randomiser